HaayanchandravatSr/spaak-assignment/README.md

 ## Description

 This is the repo for the Spaak technical assessment.
 This is a self contained repo that runs locally without dependencies by means of Docker.
 There is a `docker-compose.yml` in the root defining a db (postgres) and pgAdmin for visual access.
 Frontend and Backend are created by using NextJS/React/TypeScript.
-For backend communication Spaak preferred tRPC, so the NExtJS project has been decked out with a tRPC Router.
+For backend communication Spaak preferred tRPC, so the NextJS project has been decked out with a tRPC Router.
 Prisma ORM is used as a mapper between the backend and the database.

 ## Getting Started